-I will discuss some recent results on observational tests [1] of a model cosmology, which represent a new approach to understanding the phenomenology of dark energy as a consequence of the effect of the growth of inhomogeneous structures.
+I will discuss some recent results on observational tests [1] of a model cosmology, which represents a new approach to understanding the phenomenology of dark energy as a consequence of the effect of the growth of inhomogeneous structures.
 The basic idea, outlined in a nontechnical manner in ref.
-[2], is that as inhomogeneities grow one must consider not only their backreaction on average cosmic evolution, but also the variance in the geometry as it affects the calibration of clocks and rods of ideal observers.
+[2], is that as inhomogeneities grow one must consider not only their backreaction on average cosmic evolution - as discussed by other contributors to this volume - but also the variance in the geometry as it affects the calibration of clocks and rods of ideal observers.
 Dark energy is then effectively realised as a misidentification of gravitational energy gradients.

-Although the standard Lambda Cold Dark Matter ( $\Lambda$ CDM) model, provides a good fit to many tests, there are tensions between some tests, and also a number of puzzles and anomalies.
+Although the standard Lambda Cold Dark Matter (Λ CDM) model provides a good fit to many tests, there are tensions between some tests, and also a number of puzzles and anomalies.
 Furthermore, at the present epoch the observed universe is only statistically homogeneous once one samples on scales of 150-300 Mpc.
 Below such scales it displays a web-like structure, dominated in volume by voids.
-Some 40%-50% of the volume of the present epoch universe is in voids with $\delta \rho / \rho \sim -1$ on scales of $30h^{-1}$ Mpc [3], where h is the dimensionless parameter related to the Hubble constant by $H_0 = 100h$ km sec-1 Mpc-1.
+Some 40%-50% of the volume of the present epoch universe is in voids with $\delta\rho/\rho\sim-1$ on scales of $30h^{-1}$ Mpc [3], where h is the dimensionless parameter related to the Hubble constant by $H_0=100h\,\mathrm{km}\,\mathrm{sec}^{-1}\,\mathrm{Mpc}^{-1}$.
 Once one also accounts for numerous minivoids, and perhaps also a few larger voids, then it appears that the present epoch universe is void-dominated.
-Clusters of galaxies are spread in sheets that surround these voids, and thin filaments that thread them.
+Clusters of galaxies are spread in sheets that surround these voids, and in thin filaments that thread them.